 Selling the gourds should be easy.
 I have seen people selling gourds on eBay.
 They make great crafts.

 My sister-in-law grows gourds.
 She cuts holes in the front, washes them in bleach water, sands them and we paint them and spray them with clear lacquer.
 Put a hook in the top and you have a great birdfeeder.
 She has painted some in really nice looking southwestern colors.
 They also make good, easy & cheap kids crafts for teacher gifts.

 Also, if there is a craft fair going on in your community you might be able to get a table (for a small fee of around $25) where he could sell his natural items to the crafters.
-If you could find an easy way to make scented pinecones (I am sure someone here knows how!) he could sell these in bags at the same time.

 1) Have you seen those pine cones that have been coated with wax that people sell in a bag to use to start fires with during the winter?
 (They usually use a dark green wax)